zhouwei713/awesome-seedance-4.0/README_en.md

 -   Chinese Version: [OpenAI gpt-image-1: 40 Curated Prompt & Image Examples (Chinese)](./gpt-image-1/gpt-image-1.md)
 -   English Version: [OpenAI gpt-image-1: 40 Curated Prompt & Image Examples](./gpt-image-1/gpt-image-1-en.md)

 *Note: Both `gpt-image-1` and GPT-4o are OpenAI's latest image generation products, supported by largely the same underlying models.
-The main difference is that the former is currently accessed via API, while the latter powers official products like ChatGPT. `gpt-image-1` represents the newer iteration available through the API.*
+The main difference is that the former is currently accessed via API, while the latter powers official products like ChatGPT and Sora. `gpt-image-1` represents the newer iteration available through the API.*

 <strong>→ 喜欢就点 Star 支持！ / Smash that ⭐ if you like it!</strong>